MichaelTrestman/job-application-materials/writing_samples.md

 7. Click **Create Alarm**.

-8. In the **Alarm Created Successfully** modal which opens up, click the name of your alarm to navigate to it's details page in the CloudWatch console.
+8. In the **Alarm Created Successfully** modal which opens up, click the name of your alarm to navigate to its details page in the CloudWatch console.

 9. Click **Edit.**